BRUME

 Adding an oscillator

-The four existing engines (Complex, Harmonic, Timbral, Granular) share a uniform shape: new(sample_rate), typed parameter setters, a per-sample or per-block process method, and a reset. crates/engine-runtime/src/granular_oscillator.rs is the most self-contained example — it owns its grain pool, its shared FM oscillator, its drift smoother, and its RNG.
+The four existing engines (FM, Harmonic, Timbral, Granular) share a uniform shape: new(sample_rate), typed parameter setters, a per-sample or per-block process method, and a reset. crates/engine-runtime/src/granular_oscillator.rs is the most self-contained example — it owns its grain pool, its shared FM oscillator, its drift smoother, and its RNG.
 Read it end-to-end before designing a new engine.

 A new engine needs four edits:

-- A new module under
+1. A new module under crates/engine-runtime/src/ implementing the oscillator.

 Adding an effect